optuna/optuna/docs/source/faq.rst

 Optuna supports monitoring trial heartbeats with RDB and Redis storages.
-Using heartbeat, if a process running a trial is killed by a scheduler in a cluster environment, Optuna will automatically change the state of the trial that was running on that process to `TrialState.FAIL` from `TrialState.RUNNING`.
+Using heartbeat, if a process running a trial is killed by a scheduler in a cluster environment, Optuna will automatically change the state of the trial that was running on that process to :obj:`~optuna.trial.TrialState.FAIL` from `TrialState.RUNNING`.

 .. code-block:: python